 Who qualifies for Extra Help?

-Some people get LIS/Extra Help automatically.
+Some people get Extra Help automatically.
 These include people who are enrolled in both Medicaid and Medicare (often called dual eligible), those receiving Supplemental Security Income (SSI), and those who qualify for a Medicare Savings Program.
 These individuals do not need to apply for the program, though they may still wish to consult a benefits counselor to determine the best Part D plan to suit their situation.

 Benefits of Extra Help

 The amount of Extra Help a beneficiary receives depends on their income and resources.
 Beneficiaries will receive either a full-subsidy or a partial-subsidy.
 Be sure to review the Extra Help 2017 chart for details.
 Most people who qualify for Extra Help will pay:

 - No premiums,